Freddd31/5330-Lab1/README.md

 - View and analyze the processed results, including the K-means sky mask, blue sky mask, sunset sky mask, morphologically processed mask, and the final image with white sky.

+## Accessing Sky Detector on Hugging Face

+Sky Detector is hosted on Hugging Face Spaces, providing an easy and interactive way to use the application.
+To access it, follow these simple steps:

+1. **Visit the Application**: Open your web browser and go to [Sky Detector on Hugging Face](https://huggingface.co/spaces/Fredrickkk/Sky-Detector).

+2. **Upload Your Image**: Once you are on the Sky Detector page, you can upload an image of the sky that you want to analyze.
+Look for the upload button or drag-and-drop area to add your image.

+3. **Analyze the Sky**: After uploading your image, the application will automatically process it.
+Wait for a few moments for the analysis to complete.

+4. **View Results**: Once the analysis is done, you'll see the results displayed on the screen.
+This may include information about cloud types, weather conditions, or other relevant data depending on what the Sky Detector is designed to do.

+5. **Interact and Experiment**: Feel free to upload different images and explore the capabilities of Sky Detector.